Space-Time FEM for the Vectorial Wave Equation under Consideration of Ohm's Law: A space-time finite element method in a tensor product

 \section{A space-time finite element method in a tensor product}

-With Theorem \ref{thm:ExistenceAndUniqueness} we have shown the unique solvability of the variational formulation \eqref{vf:H1VarForm}.
+In Theorem \ref{thm:ExistenceAndUniqueness} we have proven the unique solvability of the variational formulation \eqref{vf:H1VarForm}.
 Now we take a look at the discrete equivalent of the variational formulation for the vectorial wave equation.
-First, we will define the finite element spaces that we will be using.
+First, we define the finite element spaces that we will be using.
 Then we derive the finite element discretization and analyze the resulting linear equation.
-We will derive a CFL condition that we will also see in numerical examples.
+Afterward, we derive a CFL condition that indeed seems to be necessary for stable computations of the numerical examples.